Lightning-AI/pytorch-lightning/README.md

 <img src="docs/source/_images/logos/lightning-logo.png" width="400px">

-**The lightweight PyTorch wrapper for high-performance AI research.
+**The lightweight PyTorch wrapper for high-performance AI research and production.
 Scale your models, not the boilerplate.**

 <p align="center">